versioneye/versioneye_sbt_plugin/README.md

 # VersionEye SBT Plugin

-This is teh VersionEye SBT Plugin for scala projects.
-This project is under construtciton.
+This is the VersionEye SBT Plugin for scala projects.
+This project is under construtciton. **I'm looking for somebody to implement this requirements**.

 ## Requirements